-The home has a brick-and-stucco exterior with a welcoming covered front porch.
+The home has wood siding and stone for its exterior plus a welcoming covered front porch.
 Inside is a Great Room that opens into a Hearth Room and kitchen/breakfast nook area.
-There is a separate dining room and a den.
-The first-floor master suite is spacious and comes with a whirlpool, dressing area, and walk-in closet.
-The rest of the bedrooms are on the second floor.
-Other features include a wet bar, two fireplaces, and an attached two-car garage.
+There is a separate dining room and two guest rooms on the main floor (one of which could be a home office).
+The first-floor master suite is spacious and comes with a whirlpool tub, a huge walk-in shower, and his-and-her walk-in closets.
+Two more bedrooms, a computer room, and a game room are on the second floor.
+Other features include two indoor fireplaces, one outdoor fireplace, plenty of porch space, and an attached via a breezeway three-car garage.

 If like the Clintons, you prefer a gated entry to your new home, try this two-story French/European-style house plan.
 With five bedrooms, three-and-half baths, and lots of space inside, this home can rival any Presidential residence.
 It has a stucco exterior, hip roof with asphalt shingles, and matching stucco columns at the gate and the courtyard entry.